KQM-git/TCL/characters/anemo/venti.md

     * The additional elemental DMG will deal 13-15 ticks of damage in the original burst area, no matter the time of absorption.
     * The absorption DMG does not share ICD with the DoT DMG
 * Venti's vortex can be fired on top of Zhongli's pillar, allowing Venti to pull in targets whilst keeping them just low enough for melee units to hit.

-\* Number of ticks is fps-dependent.
+\* Number of ticks is FPS-dependent and inconsistent.
+13 or 14 ticks at 30 FPS.
+14 or 15 ticks at 60 FPS.
 {% endtab %}
 {% endtabs %}